dime-worldbank/global-education-dashboard/scripts/shiny/GECD/notes.md

 - It seems this relationship is real for the data in the model, but there's such a large chance that the data is not representative that it may inadvertantly be an artifact of data collection (ie, merging on district in Peru results in only 26 schools there)
 - More specifically, this could be a function of the number of clusters.
 We see that Peru only has 10 clusters.
 - We also see that Peru is not the only country where the model predicts well for some groups of indicators.
 In Jordan, variables that measure school operations/management are generally predicted well by National Learning Goals and Quality of Bureaucracy.

+credit to RColorBrewer for some of the color paletting.